janis5000/ELAS/frontend/src/components/Projects/StudentConnector/README.md

 - styles folder: A folder containing global styles
 - utils folder: A folder containing different global functionalities that are used throughout the whole project.
-For example the usage of the context API or centralized access to the backend is given here.
+For example the usage of the context API or centralized access to the backend is given here. <br>

+A diagram of the used architecture can be seen here:
 <details>
-  <summary>Diagram of used architecture</summary>
+  <summary>Show diagram of used architecture</summary>
     <img src="components/Assets/architecture.png" alt="Architecture">
 </details>